romainsacchi/carculator/docs/introduction.rst

 More specifically, ``carculator`` generates `Brightway2 <https://brightwaylca.org/>`_ inventories, but also directly provides characterized results against several midpoint indicators from the impact assessment method ReCiPe as well as life cycle cost indicators.

+``carculator`` is a special in the way that it uses time- and energy-scenario-differentiated background inventories for the future, resulting from the coupling between the `ecoinvent 3.6 database <https://ecoinvent.org>`_ and the scenario outputs of PIK's integrated assessment model `REMIND <https://www.pik-potsdam.de/research/transformation-pathways/models/remind/remind>`_.
+This allows to perform prospective study while consider future expected changes in regard to the production of electricity, cement, steel, heat, etc.

 Objective
 ---------